bensing-ledger/docs/README.md

 - Send Funds
 - Withdraw Funds

+Examples of how these use cases look in a ledger can be found at [Bensing Ledger - Example](https://docs.google.com/spreadsheets/d/1G1NLvnJIlmE6_xCFI6UCidd1r7ob65sbjNE-bZrV_-I/edit?usp=sharing)

 ### 1.0 Deposit Funds

 A user deposits funds from an outside cash source into the ledger